 Lake Nagambie and the surrounding waterways may be closed due to events or other scenarios.
 For the latest information, phone the Nagambie Visitor Information Centre on 1800 065 993 or visit the centre at 293 High St, Nagambie.

-David Roff, Director Corporate Operations of Strathbogie Shire Council as the declared waterway manager for Goulburn River from Hughes Creek to Goulburn Weir including Lake Nagambie, makes the following declaration under section 203(3) of the Marine Safety Act 2010 (Vic).
+Strathbogie Shire Council, as the declared waterway manager for the Goulburn River from Hughes Creek to Goulburn Weir including Lake Nagambie, makes the following declaration under section 203(3) of the Marine Safety Act 2010 (Vic).

-For the purposes of boating activity conducted by Nagambie Waterski Club, persons and vessels involved in the Nagambie Waterski Club are exempt from the following requirements:
+For the purposes of boating activity conducted by Rowing Victoria, persons and vessels involved in the Foot of the Goulburn Rowing Regatta are exempt from the following requirements:

 State Rules made under the Marine Act 1988

-- Clause 2(a) – must not exceed 5 knots within 50 meters of a person in the water
+1. Clause 2(a) – must not exceed 5 knots within 50 metres of a person in the water

-- Clause 2(c) – must not exceed 5 knots within 50 meters of another vessel
+2. Clause 2(c) – must not exceed 5 knots within 50 metres of another vessel

 Subject to the conditions detailed below: